MicrosoftDocs/PlayReady/Docs/Specifications/playready-key-seed.md

 # PlayReady Key Seed

 Services implementing PlayReady must maintain a Key Management System (KMS) to store and manage content keys.
-Specifically, the values of {KID, Content Key} is stored for each content asset that is managed by the service.
+Specifically, the values of {KID, Content Key} are stored for each content asset that is managed by the service.
 These values are stored at encryption time, and retrieved at license issuance time.

 PlayReady provides a convenient way to avoid a complex KMS.
 The *Content Key Seed algorithm* allows derivation of different content keys for a collection of content assets, from a varying KID and a fixed Key Seed: